Most traders think they have a risk strategy. They don’t. They have a stop loss.

 Building a Take Profit Strategy

 Step one: Define 1R using ATR-based stop distance.
+The tool computes this from live ATR on your current timeframe.

 The Real Trap

 Degenerate gamblers focus on survival.
 Strategy traders focus on extraction.
+The difference is not psychology.
+It is whether the take profit is defined before the trade opens.

 Conclusion